kstenerud/concise-encoding/cbe-specification.md

 Object Encoding
 ---------------

-A CBE document is byte-oriented.
-All objects are composed of a type code (1 or 2 bytes long) and a possible payload that will always end on an 8-bit boundary.
-Variable length types begin with length determining fields, and all types always end deteriministically at an 8-bit boundary with no lookahead required.
-This ensures that the end of a CBE document can always be deterministically found with no scan-ahead or backtracking.
+ * All objects are composed of a 1 or 2-byte type code and a possible payload.
+ * All objects end on an 8-bit boundary.
+ * All variable-length discrete types begin with length fields.

-Containers and arrays can always be built incrementally (you don't need to know their final size before you start encoding their contents).
+ * All containers and arrays can be built incrementally (you don't need to know their final size before you start encoding their contents).

-The types are structured such that the most commonly used types and values encode into the smallest space while still remaining zero-copy friendly in most places on little endian systems.
+ * The most commonly used types and values encode into the smallest space while still remaining zero-copy friendly in most places on little endian systems.

 ### Type Code

 All objects begin with a type code, followed by a possible payload (depending on the type).
+Of note, the integers from -100 to 100 are encoded directly into the type code with no payload.

 | Hex | Type                                              | Payload                                  |
 | --- | ------------------------------------------------- | ---------------------------------------- |